twigglits/ScrillyScripts/CONTRIBUTING.md

 * installing commonly used apps
 * installing specific drivers that are system specific
 * applying auto overclocks in code
-* optiimizing system settings for gaming
+* optimizing system settings for gaming
 * any other cool things that guys can think of....